Practical randomness amplification and privatisation with implementations on quantum computers: Overview

 \subsection{Introduction}

-Unpredictable numbers, sometimes simply termed randomness or entropy, are the cornerstone of numerous applications in computer science.
-For example in cryptography, keys need to be generated using perfectly random numbers for secrecy not to be compromised.
-For quantum cryptography too, randomness is essential, e.g. in quantum key distribution the two distant users process local randomness to generate a shared secret key.
+Unpredictable numbers, often termed randomness or entropy, are the cornerstone of numerous applications in computer science.
+In cryptography for example, so-called keys need to be generated using (near\nobreakdash-)perfectly uniform and private numbers for secrecy not to be compromised.
+In quantum cryptography too, randomness is essential, e.g. in quantum key distribution in which distant parties consume local randomness to generate a shared secret key.
 In addition, randomness is a crucial resource for mathematical simulations such as Monte-Carlo techniques, for gambling, or for assuring a fair, unbiased, choice in a political context.
-Consequently, an equally fundamental and practical question is: \begin{itemize} \item[] \textit{How can one be sure that some generated numbers are unpredictable, i.e.~perfectly random and private?} \end{itemize}
+Consequently, an equally fundamental and practical question is: \begin{itemize} \item[] \textit{How can one be sure that some generated numbers truly are unpredictable and private, i.e. (near\nobreakdash-)perfectly uniformly distributed and independent of an adversary's information?} \end{itemize}